Photo by Patrick Fore, Unsplash.

-Now of course the idea of slaughtering animals, even for food, doesn’t sit well with a lot of us.
+Now, of course, the idea of slaughtering animals, even for food, doesn’t sit well with a lot of us.
 My mother used to tell me stories of how when she was still a child, she was expected to fetch a chicken off their farm and lop it’s head off with a hatchet.
 I can’t imagine doing something like that.

-To me, chicken comes in tidy packages I buy from a store.
+To me, the chicken we eat comes in tidy packages I buy from a store.
 But the reality is that factory farming has come under fire for questionable practices that lead to unnecessary cruelty to animals.
 Those who purchase food produced in this system, and then criticize Islamic ritual slaughter as inhumane are calling into question the true motive behind their ‘concerns’ due to their obvious lack of consistency.

 If you’re a vegan, then you’re justified in criticizing all forms of slaughter.
 Perhaps also if you’re vegetarian, though you might think twice about buying milk and eggs produced on factory farms as those animals are not necessarily treated well either.

 Does the Golden Rule apply to animals?
-I would say that it most certainly does, and that this is the position made clear in Islam.
+I would say that it most certainly does and that this is the position made clear in Islam.

 The Prophet Muhammad ﷺ is well-known telling the Muslims to treat animals with kindness, and the Qur’an tells us that animals are also Allah’s creatures, like ourselves.